 If we are faithful in praying for others then the call to pray for our enemies is much easier.
 However, If all we do is pray for our own needs or wants then our focus will be on self rather than other’s needs.
 If we pray selfishly, we will act in self-focus around others.
 If we are actively praying for all of those around us as the Spirit leads us, we cannot treat them selfishly.
 It is impossible to be crabby and selfish with those for whom God leads us to pray.
 Why?
 God changes our hearts by granting us repentance when we walk in Repentance with Joy.
 When God grants us repentance, He is actually changing our hearts.
 Don’t we want this?
 Don’t we desperately need this?

-So flee youthful passions and pursue righteousness, faith, love, and peace, along with those who call on the Lord from a pure heart.
-Have nothing to do with foolish, ignorant controversies; you know that they breed quarrels.
-And the Lord’s servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, correcting his opponents with gentleness.
-God may perhaps grant them repentance leading to a knowledge of the truth, and they may escape from the snare of the devil, after being captured by him to do his will.
-(2 Timothy 2:22-26)
+22 Now flee from youthful lusts and pursue righteousness, faith, love, and peace, with those who call on the Lord from a pure heart.
+23 But refuse foolish and ignorant speculations, knowing that they produce quarrels.
+24 And the Lord’s slave must not be quarrelsome, but be kind to all, able to teach, patient when wronged, 25 with gentleness correcting those who are in opposition, if perhaps God may give them repentance leading to the full knowledge of the truth, 26 and they may come to their senses and escape from the snare of the devil, having been held captive by him to do his will.
+2 Timothy 2:22-26 (LSB)

 I desperately want God to grant me repentance that leads to knowledge of the truth.
 We must desire this to the extent that we draw near to God in submission to the Lordship of Jesus Christ.
 When we do this, God changes us.
 Before we can love our enemies and pray for them, God must change us this way.
 There is no way we can fake this.
 God has to change us in order for us to become Christlike.
 The Christlike believers judge not.
 Why?
 They are not full of hypocrisy.
 Instead, they are not self-focused at all.
 They are Spirit-led and God-focused.
 Their relationships are marked by Christ’s loving grace being broadcast to all.
 Even the conflicting relationships will remain full of God’s grace rather than assertive, bellicose, graceless interactions.